Trauma Therapy

 Creating stronger relationships

-Creating rituals and gently holding your feelings of grief, sadness, and loss
+Creating practices to gently hold your feelings of grief, sadness, and loss